DNA samples: When you have to give a sample

 - when and for how long your DNA information can be stored in a DNA databank, and who will have access to it

-- that if a suspect refuses to give a DNA sample, the police can use reasonable force to take a fingerprick sample
+- that if you’re a suspect and you refuse to give a DNA sample, the police can use reasonable force to take a fingerprick sample

 - that the sample will be analysed and will not be used as evidence in criminal proceedings.